Touched By Fire

 A second permanent way to attach the outer pipe is with a series of matching holes in both pipes.
 Nuts and

-arrangement.
-Figure 6 is the stove pipe and insulator pipe installed around it.
+Figure 7 is the stove pipe and insulator pipe installed around it.

 This outer sixteen-inch-long insulator pipe, with the dead air space, going through a fire-retardant liner or

 stove jack, should keep any cotton canvas tent from catching fire.